-Yes or No Strategies and Procedures for Engaging Sanctioned TA Participants Described here are the strategies the district uses to attempt to engage sanctioned participants as soon as they are sanctioned: Described below are the strategies the district uses to attempt to engage sanctioned participants when the durational period of the sanction is completed:

-Yes or No Strategies and Procedures for Engaging Sanctioned TA Participants Described below are the strategies the district uses to attempt to engage sanctioned participants during different times in the sanction period:
+Yes or No: Strategies and Procedures for Engaging Sanctioned TA Participants No Described here are the strategies the district uses to attempt to engage sanctioned participants as soon as they are sanctioned: No Described below are the strategies the district uses to attempt to engage sanctioned participants when the durational period of the sanction is completed: Yes Described below are the strategies the district uses to attempt to engage sanctioned participants during different times in the sanction period: At this time, the agency is not attempting to engage sanctioned participants during different times in the sanction period.
+However, during the Temporary Assistance Recertification interview, it is discussed with the recipient how to get into compliance.
+If interested, the recipient is directed to the Employment Unit.